2024 Buffalo Bills season: AFC Championship: at (1) Kansas City Chiefs

-This was the fourth meeting between Patrick Mahomes and Josh Allen in the postseason, and their second meeting in the AFC Championship since 2020.
+This was the fourth meeting between Patrick Mahomes and Josh Allen in the postseason, and their second meeting in the AFC Championship.
 Earlier in the season, Buffalo secured a 30–21 win at home in Week 11, and attempted to secure another win for the Championship in the postseason.

 The game began with Buffalo receiving the ball first and being forced to punt.
 Like the Broncos and Ravens games, Kansas City would score first from Kareem Hunt's 12-yard run to make it 7–0.
 Tyler Bass' 53-yard field goal kick would put the Bills on the board at 7–3.
 In the second quarter, after Mahomes fumbled the ball, James Cook's 6-yard run would give the Bills a 10–7 lead.
 However, the lead was cut shortly after Xavier Worthy gave the Chiefs a 14–10 lead.
 After the Bills forced a punt, a controversial catch was made by the Chiefs as the ball appeared to land on the ground.
 Sean McDermott would throw a challenge flag to overturn the call as incomplete pass, but after review, the call stood, leading to a 1-yard run by Mahomes to make it 21–10.
 The Bills would immediately respond with Mack Hollins’ 34-yard pass to make it 21–16 before halftime.